vitalk/flask-styleguide-example/README.md

   </article>
   ```

 - Prettify styleguide.
-Without styles styleguide looks awfully.
-Apply some
+Without styles styleguide looks not so great.
+Apply
-  styling to it and we are done.
-For example, I use `bower` to install
-  `classy-style-guide` package and then import it into main stylesheet:
+  some styling to it or reuse this one:

   ```bash
   bower install --save classy-style-guide